Batman (TV series): Arrowverse

 The Arrowverse crossover event "Crisis on Infinite Earths" features a cameo appearance from Burt Ward as an older Dick Grayson/Robin, wearing a red sweater with a yellow-and-green trim while walking a dog.
 Upon seeing the skies turn red, the former Boy Wonder shouts, "Holy crimson skies of death!"
 The event also reveals that the events of this series are set on Earth-66, which is one of the worlds destroyed by the Anti-Monitor (LaMonica Garrett) during the Crisis.

 DC Extended Universe

 After the first screening of the DC Extended Universe (DCEU) film The Flash (2023) to the attendees of the Cinemacon 2023, director Andy Muschietti and producer Barbara Muschietti revealed that cameo appearances of Romero's Joker and Meredith's Penguin were considered for the film, but were left on the "cutting floor room" due to not fitting in the story.
 The film also features CGI cameos of West as Batman and Ward as Robin during the film's final battle.

+Batman vs. Godzilla

+The original idea for this seemingly mismatched crossover between Batman and Godzilla comes from the hand of series writer Shinichi Sekizawa, who submitted a manuscript of the proposal in November 1965.
+Sekizawa's concept featured several characters from the Batman universe, including Robin and Commissioner James Gordon.
+To battle Godzilla, Batman and his sidekicks would have utilized several vehicles to engage in combat, including the Batmobile, the Batcopter, and the Batcycle.
+The concept also featured the introduction of a weather control apparatus, an idea which would later be used for Son of Godzilla (1967).
+It was also going to have another device to control Godzilla himself, which would possibly indicate another antagonist pitting the two characters against each other.
+In terms of Sekizawa's motivation, his reasoning seems clear in these drafts: to try and repeat the mammoth international success that the crossover film King Kong vs. Godzilla (1962) enjoyed.
+This is made apparent in allusions to the earlier 1962 film, as even this extremely early take at the concept included mention of Godzilla's battle with King Kong, which was noted as being included with stock footage of the two titans fighting.
+The concept never got far enough for a full-fledged script to have been created.
+There are many questions related to the proposal still unknown, such as whether DC Comics was ever actually approached with the idea or not.
+It is also not known to what degree the then-recent Batman TV series, which debuted two months after Sekizawa proposed this idea, might have played, if any.
+Also, references to "Batgirl" are made in the concept, which would predate the Barbara Gordon version of the character that would later become synonymous with the name in 1966.